-Writing your own R functions and working with R packages for bioinformatics Extending functionality and utility with R packages, Obtaining R packages from CRAN and bioconductor, Working with Bio3D for molecular data, Managing and analyzing genome-scale data with bioconductor.
+More on how to write R functions with worked examples.
+Further extending functionality and utility with R packages, Obtaining R packages from CRAN and Bioconductor, Working with Bio3D for molecular data, Managing genome-scale data with bioconductor.

 Machine learning for bioinformatics